ChrisVilches/Gmail-Empty-Trash/README.md

 # Gmail Empty Trash

-Python script to empty Gmail trash using the Gmail API
+Python script to empty Gmail trash using the Gmail API.

 ## Install